galaxyproject/galaxy-hub/content/news/2023-07-24-egi2023/index.md

 ## Day 4 - June 22

-The members of the ESG project held a dedicated one and half hour session **EuroScienceGateway: an open infrastructure for data-driven research** where they gave the following three talks followed by a Q&A.
+The members of the ESG project held a dedicated 90 minutes session **EuroScienceGateway: an open infrastructure for data-driven research**, where they gave the following three talks, followed by a Q&A.

 | Presenters | Title | Links |
 |---|---|---|